Agate at a Glance

 Symbolism

-• Balance and harmony — its layered bands represent the integration of all aspects of the self
+- ✦Balance and harmony — the layered bands represent integrating different parts of the self

-• Protection — traditionally worn to guard against negative energy and physical danger
+- ✦Protection — traditionally worn to ward off negative energy and physical danger

-• Transformation — the slow layering process that creates Agate mirrors gradual personal growth
+- ✦Transformation — the slow layering that creates Agate is a decent metaphor for gradual personal growth

 Folklore & Legends

-In ancient Mesopotamia, Agate was placed at the heads of the newly born to ensure a long and prosperous life.
-Pliny the Elder wrote that holding Agate in the mouth would quench thirst and cool the body.
-In many Native American traditions, Agate was used in rain ceremonies — the stone's layered bands were believed to echo the layers of clouds that bring precipitation.
-German farmers in the 18th century tied Agate stones to the horns of their oxen to ensure a good harvest.
+In ancient Mesopotamia, people placed Agate at the heads of newborns to ensure a long and prosperous life.
+Pliny the Elder claimed that holding Agate in your mouth would quench your thirst and cool the body.
+Several Native American traditions used Agate in rain ceremonies, connecting the stone's layered bands to the layers of rain clouds.
+In 18th-century Germany, farmers tied Agate to the horns of their oxen hoping for a good harvest.

 Geological Profile